Chapter 48

 “Jeepers!”

-Thirsty K really did chug water, Hi-C, Hawaiian Punch and Gatorade by the quart to replenish her athletic dehydration, whereas Hungry L picked at food at every meal and had no favorite dishes.
+Thirsty K really did chug water, Hawaiian Punch and Gatorade by the quart to replenish her athletic dehydration, whereas Hungry L picked at food at every meal and had no favorite dishes.
 Her appetite, as indicated on that Big Chief tablet, did not involve the gastrointestinal system.

 “Something worth remembering?
 Such as...?”